minecraft-saar/MCTS-JSHOP/README.md

 If you wish to train and use your own models, please refer to: https://github.com/minecraft-saar/cost-estimation

-A good possible config to start planning using a trained NN is:
+A good possible config to start planning using a trained NN for the simple bridge scenario is:
  ``java -jar $PATH_TO_JAR $PATH_TO_DOMAIN $PATH_TO_PROBLEM -m 1000000 -t 18000000 -exp 10 -c NN --level MEDIUM -e deadEnd -wf $PATH_TO_WEIGHT_FILE -nnp NNPATH -tar -str``
  (The high value for timeout is just a general setting for good measure, otherwise the program may take too long when running NLG and NN at once for comparison.)